ihmeuw/vivarium_public_health/docs/source/tutorials/risk_exposure.rst

 Non-standard Risk Exposure and Effect Models
 ============================================

-:mod:`vivarium_public_health` provides two components for modeling the impact of some health attributes on others:
+:mod:`vivarium_public_health` provides three components for modeling the impact of some health attributes on others:

 - :class:`~vivarium_public_health.risks.base_risk.Risk`: Model of the
   underlying exposure based on a continuous or categorical distribution.
 - :class:`~vivarium_public_health.risks.effect.RiskEffect`: Model of the
   impact of different exposure levels on another health attribute.
+- :class:`~vivarium_public_health.risks.effect.NonLogLinearRiskEffect`:
+  Special-case risk effect model where the risk factors are parameterized by exposure levels.

 The standard model is to think of exposure to environmental, metabolic, and behavioral risk factors and their impact on disease incidence rates.
 However,